 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 140,745 horizontal wells in 13 US states, through November.
-Ohio & West Virginia are excluded from most overviews as these states did not yet publish production data for October & November.
+These interactive presentations contain the latest oil & gas production data from 156,185 horizontal wells in 13 US states, through November.
+Ohio and West Virginia are excluded, as both haven’t yet reported November production data.

 Production data is subject to revisions.